ppy/osu-wiki/news/2022-07-18-skinning-contest-chromatic-alteration-announcement.md

 Valid skin submissions must include a link to their forum thread in their [submission post](https://osu.ppy.sh/community/forums/topics/1612259).
 Said forum thread must be located in the [Work In Progress Skins](https://osu.ppy.sh/community/forums/119) subforum.

-Since all entries will have their respective forum threads publicly available, contestants and their submissions will not be anonymized.
+Since all entries will have their respective forum threads publicly available, contestants and their submissions will not be anonymised.
 In fact, we encourage you to show off your work as much as you want!

 ## Voting